Professor of Aerospace Studies (PAS)

 Enlisted Cadre

-MSgt Anastacia Z. Harris is the Non-Commissioned Officer in Charge of Detachment 157, at Embry-Riddle Aeronautical University, Air Force Reserve Officer Corps, Daytona Beach FL.
-As the senior enlisted NCO, MSgt Harris manages an office of three NCOs and oversees the execution of all administrative programs for the largest AFROTC detachment in the southeast region, supporting 450 cadets annually.
+Technical Sergeant James P. Hillegass is the Non-Commissioned Officer in Charge of Detachment 157 at Embry-Riddle Aeronautical University, Air Force Reserve Officer Corps, Daytona Beach, Florida.
+As the senior enlisted NCO, TSgt Hillegass manages an office of three NCOs and oversees the execution of all administrative programs for the largest AFROTC detachment in the southeast region, supporting 450 cadets annually.

 Assignments